onaio/kujaku/SPECIFICATION.md

 The Geospatial widget library provides a map widget and has a map download service for offline support of map layers.
 It primarily uses the Mapbox SDK to implement its functionalities.
 The library also provides some helper util functions to support certain operations involving geospatial data.

 # Specification

+The Geospatial widget is available in two forms:
+ - Activity
+ - View

+ The view has is actively under development and directly extends the Mapbox `MapView` while the `Activity` just provides a wrapper for displaying data

 ## MapActivity